sambhavmattoo/sambhavmattoo/README.md

 Anyways, this is the first time I'm trying Github out.
 09-05-2020, 14:54 IST

+LOL NOOB ^ JK I'm back gaisssss
+15-03-2024, 06:39 PST

 # About me:
 Hi!
-I'm Sambhav and I'm interested in computational biology, ML and data science.
+I'm Sambhav and I'm interested in [Returning to MONKE] woooowoooo <3
-I'm good with C++ and I am currently learning TF and Python.